-nonrenewable resources: resources that do not regenerate through natural processes, at least on a human time scale, such as oil, coal, and mineral ores

-Global reserves of oil have actually been increasing in recent decades.
-Global reserves of many other important nonrenewable resources, including coal, natural gas, aluminum, copper, and lithium, are also sufficient to meet human needs for the foreseeable future.
-However, there are concerns about limited supplies of some nonrenewable resources.
-Some data suggest that about 90 percent of the world's supply of rare earth elements, used in many high-tech products such as cell phones and electric vehicles, may be running low.9 Overall, the greatest concern with nonrenewable resources does not seem to be that we will run out in the foreseeable future, but the negative environmental consequences of mining, consuming, and disposing of these resources.
+nonrenewable resources: resources that do not regenerate through natural processes, at least on a human time scale, such as oil, coal, and mineral ores aluminum, copper, and lithium, are also sufficient to meet human needs for the foreseeable future.
+However, there are concerns about limited supplies of some nonrenewable resources, particularly "rare earth" minerals that are critical for the manufacturing of green technologies such as electric vehicles and wind turbines.
+Overall, the greatest concern with nonrenewable resources does not seem to be that we will run out in the foreseeable future but the negative environmental consequences of mining, consuming, and disposing of these resources.
 Policy solutions include increased recycling, effective mining regulations, and transitioning away from fossil fuels in favor of renewable energy.